-The command gives your dog something to think about rather than a previously typical knee jerk reaction.
-They understand that sit means sit quietly and heel means be attentive to their handler.
-Using commands as tools can help a dog focus in situations which were previously tough for him.
-Through distraction training dogs learned self-control and confidence.
-“Self-control” meaning he can control his actions on his own.
-Confidence is the result and then he feels less of a need to bark or act out.
+The command gives your dog something to think about rather than a previously typical knee-jerk reaction.
+They understand that sit means to sit quietly, and heel means be attentive to their handler.
+Using commands as tools can help a dog focus in situations that were previously tough for him.
+Through distraction training, dogs learned self-control and confidence.
+“Self-control,” meaning he can control his actions on his own.
+Confidence is the result, and then he feels less of a need to bark or act out.
 A lack of confidence and self-control in dogs tends to develop into a variety of unwanted behaviors.
 So it is important to make obedience a way of life.

 With practice and consistency at home, you should be able to help your dog become a much better member of society.

 The use of standard cue words is a basic tool used to get desired behavior from a dog.
-Following are the standard cue words used at Acme Canine; in addition we use the owner’s release word, crate word and elimination command:
+The following are the standard cue words used at Acme Canine; in addition, we use to suggest an owner’s release word, crate word, and elimination command:

-- Off – dog needs 4 feet on ground
+- Off – the dog needs 4 feet on the ground.

-- Leave it – dog needs get away from item or dog (litter, poop, urine, etc)
+- Leave it – the dog needs to get away from item or dog (litter, poop, urine, etc.)

-- Wait – dog is to stop moving forward
+- Wait – the dog is to stop moving forward

 - Quiet – dog is to stop barking

-- Back – dog is to back up so another dog can go through the door
+- Back – the dog is to back up so another dog can go through the door

-- No – dog is to stop what it is doing and focus on us
+- No – the dog is to stop what it is doing and focus on us

-- In order to avoid teaching the dog to ignore us it is most successful to use each cue word only one time and to enforce the cue given.
+- To avoid teaching the dog to ignore us, it is most successful to use each cue word only once and enforce the cue given.